639865424

 • Explores theory and methods of both psychological and medical interventions

-Advanced Sex Therapy II
+Advanced Issues in Sex Therapy

-This course is an extension of Advanced Sex Therapy I (which is a prerequisite), to give students greater insight into the field of sex therapy and opportunities to practice the skills learned in their previous courses.
+This course is an extension of Sex Therapy (which is a prerequisite), to give students greater insight into the field of sex therapy and opportunities to practice the skills learned in their previous courses.

 The curriculum for this course: